digiexe-official/Reviews/reviews/unbounce review.md

 The drag-and-drop setup is a dream—you’ll have pages up in no time, no tech degree required.

 ### 2. Conversion Champs
-A/B testing, Smart Traffic, and dynamic text make your pages work harder to grab leads or sales.
+A/B testing, Smart Traffic, and dynamic text enable your pages to work harder and capture leads or sales.

 ### 3. Pro Templates
 Gorgeous, customizable designs mean you don’t start from scratch, saving you hours.